RobertFurtuna10/Guru99-Jira/README.md

 | Robert - Tester  | will test: Edit Account module  |
 | Robert - Tester  | will test: Delete Account module  |

+#### Entry criteria
+-smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)

+-testing environment is up and running

+-roles needed for the project are allocated

+-functional specifications are defined

+-Test Data is prepared

+-The necessary equipment and software are installed for testing

+#### Risks
+-stability risks (crashes, disconnects, etc)

+-stress conditions might impact the web application

+-new browser might not be supported

+### 2.2 Test analysis
+-Test Login Account to check the functionality of the login menu.

+-